RIDQC Global Campus

 Certification advances education, career, and professional status in the interior design industry.
 If you are driven to succeed, and dedicated to your profession, successful completion of the RIDQC Examination will increase your professional status and credentials.

-The RIDQC Certification Exam will enhance your status when meeting new potential clients, as well as increase your credentials among residential interior design peers who have also reached this higher level of certification achievement.
-The RIDQC program is recognized as an industry standard for excellence, and certification can be the professional boost you need to grow your business and your reputation.
+The RIDQC Certification Exam will enhance your status when meeting new potential clients and increase your credentials among residential interior design peers who have also reached this higher level of certification achievement.
+The RIDQC program is recognized as an industry standard for excellence, and certification can be the professional boost you need to grow your business and reputation.

-Three years of hands-on interior design experience in combination with a degree in interior design or another
+Proof of a Bachelor's degree in interior design or higher.

-Two years of hands-on interior design experience in combination with a four or five-year degree in interior
+Two years of hands-on interior design experience in combination with an education in interior design or another design-related field.

 ABOUT THE EXAM